musale/100-days-of-code-personal/log.md

 # 100 Days Of Code - Log

+### Day 19: February 5, 2017

+**Today's Progress**: Went through some React JS Conf.
+2016 videos.
+Some cool stuff going on in the React and React-Native scene.

+**Thoughts:** I was glad that many front-end developers are embracing React and the mobile developers are embracing React Natives.

+**Link to work:** Not today :wink:

 ### Day 18: February 4, 2017

 **Today's Progress**: Continued with Progressive Web Apps.